alfateam/orm-benchmarks/README.md

 | Orange | 24.754s       | 24.541s        |
 | Drizzle| 31.847s       | 26.013s        |
 | Prisma | 49.419s       | 33.730s        |
-## Prerequisites

-- Docker must be installed on your machine.

 ## Steps to Run

 The github action will always run remotely on push.
-But you can also run it locally with the following steps:
+You can run it locally with the following steps:

 1. **Start the database in Docker**
-   Make sure Docker is running on your machine.
+   Make sure Docker is installed and running on your machine.
    - ```npm run db:start```

 2. Install dependencies